 Drizzle the potatoes with a little bit of olive oil, add the spices, and toss it together to coat.
 Place in a large 9 by 13 baking dish.

-You can make this dish without the garlic and onion, but I really prefer the taste this way!
+You can make this dish without the fresh garlic and onion, but I really prefer the taste this way!